-Due to the General Fund represents the amount of accrued downward reestimates not yet funded, related to direct loans, equity investments and other credit programs as of September 30, 2014 and 2013.
+Due to the General Fund represents the amount of accrued downward reestimates not yet funded, related to direct loan, equity investment, and FHA-Refinance programs as of September 30, 2015 and 2014.
 See Notes 6 and 7.

 Principal Payable to the Bureau of the Fiscal Service